kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-09-upgrade-sidecar-proxy.md

 ## Cause

-During the upgrade Kyma will trigger rollout restart to instance of resources to ensure full compatibility of sidecar proxy with newly installed Istio version.
-Exception to this are standalone pods (without OwnerReference) or pods created by Job controller.
-Pods that cannot complete rollout restart process or rollout restart cannot be triggered because a pod is standalone or created by Job resource will get annotation `istio.reconciler.kyma-project.io/proxy-reset-warning` with brief explanation of the cause.
+During the upgrade, Kyma triggers rollout restart to the instance of resources, in order to ensure full compatibility of sidecar proxy with the newly installed Istio version.
+Exception to this are standalone Pods (without owner reference) or Pods created by the Job controller.
+Pods that cannot complete the rollout restart process, or the restart cannot be triggered because a Pod is a standalone resource or is created by the Job controller, get annotation `istio.reconciler.kyma-project.io/proxy-reset-warning` with brief explanation of the cause.

 ## Remedy